Feng Tang: Business

-From 2015, Feng Tang moved his career to investment, again, focusing on the healthcare industry, and became the senior managing director of CITIC Capital.
-Trained as a clinical doctor, Feng Tang aspired to improved China's healthcare system, and through his continuous effort over the past two decades, he has made many contributions in growing and reforming China's healthcare sector.
+From 2015, Feng Tang transitioned to investment, focusing again on the healthcare industry, and became the Senior Managing Director of CITIC Capital.
+Trained as a clinical doctor, Feng Tang aspired to improved China's healthcare system, making significant contributions to the sector's growth and reform over the past two decades.

-Over the past years, Feng Tang showed his talent in commercial world.
-In 2019, he began to write management books with his unique views on self-management, team management, and achieving continual success in business.
-Later in 2020, Feng Tang was asked to create a series of online audio lectures based on the books.
+Over the years, Feng Tang has made his mark in the business world.
+In 2019, he began writing management books, offering unique insights into self-management, team management, and achieving sustained business success.
+In 2020, he was asked to create a series of online audio lectures based on his management books.
+He later developed his own theory on getting things done and established his "Getting things done" commercial school.

 Influence

 Feng Tang's dual identity of an artist and a competent business leader struck a chord in the Chinese psyche.
 On one level, he is an inspiration for many who have a regular career and at the same time aspire in creative and artistic pursuits.
 On a deeper and more cultural level, Feng Tang is perhaps the only person in China's recent memory who reflects the age-old image of the ideal gentlemen in Chinese tradition; one who is devoted in worldly pursuits (Confucianism) and more importantly cultivates his artistical, philosophical, and spiritual virtues (Taoism and Buddhism).
 For this reason, Feng Tang become a cultural icon and an influencer in China.

 As an influencer, Feng Tang frequently publishes essays and anecdotes on social media.
 He has over 10 million followers on Weibo, one of the most important Chinese social media websites.
 Feng Tang has been a columnist for GQ magazine in China for ten years, during which time his articles appeared in every issue of the magazine, and his portrait even appeared on the cover once.
 Through these articles, he promotes a more mindful lifestyle, a more naturalistic and contained aesthetics, and a better appreciation of everyday events and objects.
 He even provides an advice for relationships, careers, and overcoming obstacles in life, with style and humour.